Celtic Spirit, Country Soul

 Scotland’s most engaging and haunting singer-songwriter Irvine Welsh

 Filtering his love of Americana through a gritty yet lyrical Scottish sensibility, and armed with a searingly soulful voice, Dean Owens is one of Scotland’s finest singer songwriters, with fans including Bob Harris, Irvine Welsh, Ricky Ross and Russell Brand.

 Rocky, rootsy, with a touch of twang and some very earworm-generating melodies, his songs draw as much from his Scottish roots, especially his home town of Leith, as from his US heroes.
-The emotional honesty shines through as he sings stories about people and places, love and regrets, with a warm, natural exuberance counterpointing the melancholy.
+The emotional honesty shines through as he sings stories about people and places with a warm, natural exuberance counterpointing the melancholy.
 His music crosses genres and defies categorisation, with airplay on a wide range of shows including americana, country, folk, rock, indie and mainstream.
 Recent sessions include BBC Radio 2, Radio London, BBC Radio Scotland.